 Users can be segmented based on geographical region or on different tiers of customers.
 In doing so, the metric offers insight into which customer group is generating more revenue and how to drive further value in low ARPU groups.

-For example, Facebook reports ARPU user in four geographical segments: (1) US & Canada, (2) Europe, (3) Asia-Pacific, and (4) Rest of the World.
+For example, Facebook reports ARPU in four geographical segments: (1) US & Canada, (2) Europe, (3) Asia-Pacific, and (4) Rest of the World.